Azure/azure-sdk-for-node/lib/services/serviceBus/README.md

 # Microsoft Azure SDK for Node.js - Gallery

 This project provides a Node.js package for accessing the Azure ServiceBus service.
-Right now it supports:
-- **Node.js version: 0.6.15 or higher**

 ## How to Install